Water Resources Concurrent J.D. Degree

 Entry Requirements

 Completion of requirements for admission to both the College of Law and the specific Water Resources option area is required for (M.S. and Ph.D.) admission to earn the Water Resources Concurrent J.D.
 Degree.
 Students are required to apply separately to the College of Law and to the Water Resources Program in the College of Graduate Studies, and on acceptance to each college, must apply to the concurrent degree program.
 Acceptance to both colleges does not have to occur simultaneously.
-A Steering Committee consisting of the Director of the Water Resources Program, the Associate Dean for Administration and Students of the College of Law, one non-law member of the Water Resources faculty, and one member of the Law faculty makes admission decisions to the concurrent degree program.
+The Director of the Water Resources Program and one member of the Water Resources Law faculty makes admission decisions to the concurrent degree program.

 Common/Core Courses